wooooooooooooooowastaken/mcevzar.github.io/_posts/2017-05-10-Favourite-books-and-websites.md

 - **Contact** by Carl Sagan.
  I love the fact that the leading character is a woman.
 Not enough women in STEM.

-- **Foundation trilogy** by Isaac Asimov (sadly not translated in Slovenian, if I will have the time I will do it in next 10 years)
+- **Foundation trilogy** by Isaac Asimov (sadly not translated in Slovenian, if I will have the time I will do it)

 - **Surely You're Joking, Mr. Feynman!** autobiography from a great physicist and great physics teacher (not often are those two skills combined)